Sichuan vs Szechuan: Understanding the Spelling Difference in Chinese Cuisine

 Spice Tips for Beginners and Pros

-Whether you're just starting out or have been experimenting with spices for years, these tips will help you get the most out of your Sichuan or Szechuan experience.
+Whether you're just starting out or have been experimenting with spices for years, these expert tips will help you get the most out of your Sichuan or Szechuan experience.

 1. Know Your Heat Level